dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-03-01-adventures-rapidminer.md

 NMAE: 0.171

 ## Going forward
 Our next stop will be [Apache Mahout](https://mahout.apache.org/), which has extensive support for recommender systems, and is therefore a great starting point.
-You can see our whole journey in our [GitHub Repo](https://github.com/dorukkilitcioglu/book-recommender-system).
+You can see our whole journey (including the `rmp` files for the above processes) in our [GitHub Repo](https://github.com/dorukkilitcioglu/book-recommender-system).